 To centralise all event data in one place, reducing fragmentation and ensuring uniform documentation for easier comparison, analysis, and reporting.
 It will enhance accountability by maintaining verifiable records of what was planned, implemented, and achieved, supporting donor confidence, audits, and project reporting and evaluations.
 Real-time access gives staff/management quick insights into the number, scale, and reach of events, enabling better resource allocation and strategic planning.
 The system will strengthen evidence-based donor reporting with verified figures, number of participations, attendance lists, photos, and outputs, while linking events to programme outcomes for results-based reporting.
 It will also enable data visualisation for reports, track stakeholder engagement to guide follow-ups, reduce duplication by allowing staff to check past and planned events, and improve planning efficiency through better logistics coordination and cross-team alignment.
 It will support risk management by identifying delays, underperformance, or budget overruns early, allowing timely corrective action.

+Having all the data in one place helps filing of project documents, which is a challenge for many projects.
+At the end of the project, files are kept by the responsible staff rather than in a centralized location for easy access.

 Registration form